quanlieu/trello-test/README.md

 ### `yarn test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
 ### `yarn test:coverage`

 To show test coverage.
 I covered all important function

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+# Foot note

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).